 Zone 9 Cactus Info

 Cactus and other succulents are easy to maintain and have few special care requirements once established.
-They perform beautifully either in the ground in warmer climates, in containers outdoors in summer or indoors year round.
+They perform beautifully either in the ground in warmer climates, in containers outdoors in summer, or indoors year-round.

 Using cactus for zone 9 can provides a desert themed landscape with drought tolerance and often brightly colored flowers and fruits.
 Most specimens suited for the region are smaller plants but mixed with yucca or agave for vertical appeal, they can bring a note of Saharan splendor to your backyard.

 Before even selecting plants, the right conditions need to be developed for growing cacti in zone 9.
 Cacti need freely draining soil and do nicely in gritty mediums.
-In garden beds, you can add horticultural sand, gravel or other gritty material to enhance drainage.
+In garden beds, you can add horticultural sand, gravel, or other gritty material to enhance drainage.
 Potted plants prefer a cactus mixture or a 50% mix of sand and potting soil.

 Most prefer sun all day long but should be protected from the hottest rays of the day to prevent sunburn.
 Contrary to popular belief, cacti do need water.
 Plants with pads will wither and pucker when cacti are drought stressed.
-Barrel cacti and those with needles fare better due to adaptations in the skin and needles that help conserve moisture and prevent burning.
+Barrel cacti and those with needles that fare better due to adaptations in the skin and needles that help conserve moisture and prevent burning.
 Most cacti for zone 9 should be watered once a week in summer and once or twice per month in winter.